Difficulty

 - If you’re using a separate underlayment, install additional rows one row at a time as needed.

-Learning how to install laminate flooring doesn't have to be complicated.
-Whether you're looking to update kitchen flooring or installing wood laminate in a busy hallway, consider laminate.
-Many types have waterproof and scratch-resistant features make it an ideal option.
-When you’re ready to upgrade your home with laminate flooring, consider a flooring tool rental to get your project done.
-Use once, then bring it back - no maintenance required and you won’t need to store it either.
+Learning how to lay laminate flooring isn’t difficult.
+Whether you're looking to update kitchen flooring or install wood laminate in a busy hallway, DIY laminate flooring is a great choice.
+There are many waterproof and scratch-resistant options.
+When you’re ready to upgrade your home with laminate flooring, figure out your budget with our laminate flooring installation cost tool.
 Or leave all the work to our professional laminate flooring installation services.